 Each key on the piano keyboard is not actually the note that is labeled in the piano key chart.
 It is actually just a tone that is close enough to the sound that that note makes.

 Remember those enharmonic notes?
-The keys on the piano are actually enharmonic in the fact that they are equivalent, or sound the same as the sound that makes a C tone.
+The keys on the piano are actually enharmonic in the fact that they are equivalent, or sound the same as the sound that makes that tone.

-So a C is not perfect C tone it is just close enough that we no one can tell a difference, so we just call it C to make things easier.
+So a C is a not perfect C tone it is just close enough that we no one can tell the difference.
+So to make things easy we just call it C.